 $20 million to the National Science Foundation

-Optics and photonics technologies – including optogenetics, imaging, and biomedical optics – will play a key role in achieving the Initiative’s goals, and OSA is planning a number of events and programs to support the Initiative and highlight the important contributions of the optics community.
+Optics and photonics technologies – including optogenetics, imaging, and biomedical optics – will play a key role in achieving the goals of these efforts and OSA is planning a number of events and programs to support the Initiative and highlight the important contributions of the optics community.

 OSA’s Biomedical Optics (BIOMED)